ombegov/policy-v2/_m-17-09-HVA/process.md

 ***

 #### *Footnotes*
-<a name=(#3)>3</a> **Plan**: Prepare for the HVA process, including stakeholder engagement, governance and oversight, third party engagement, and incorporation of HV A activities into broader agency IT planning.
+<a name="3">3</a> **Plan**: Prepare for the HVA process, including stakeholder engagement, governance and oversight, third party engagement, and incorporation of HV A activities into broader agency IT planning.

 **Identify**: Examine systems from the agency's perspective, adversary's perspective, and enterprise-wide perspective to determine those assets which may be considered HV As.

 **Categorize**: Organize information systems based on (among other things) system function, what kind of and how much information the system contains, the system's importance to the agency's mission, and the scale of impact from system loss or compromise.

-**Prioritize**: Rank HVA systems in terms ofrisk, considering the categories of threat, vulnerability, and consequence.
+**Prioritize**: Rank HVA systems in terms of risk, considering the categories of threat, vulnerability, and consequence.

 **Report**: Agencies are responsible for keeping their internal HVA lists up-to-date.
 All CFO Act agencies are required to report their HV As to DHS on an annual basis.